 Although anxiety symptoms vary from person to person, many people with this medical disorder experience shortness of breath.
-As scary as it might be, patients often attribute breathlessness (dyspnea) and other breathing problems to physical causes rather than mental issues like anxiety.
+Patients often attribute breathing problems to physical causes rather than mental issues like anxiety.

 So, does anxiety cause shortness of breath?
 Is it dangerous?
 And what can be done to manage it?
 In this post, let’s understand how you tell if shortness of breath is from anxiety and what techniques you can use to relieve such feelings.

 Note: Regardless of the cause, if your shortness of breath gets worse or becomes severe, seek emergent medical care.

 Get your anxiety symptoms checked by a mental health expert at MEDvidi.